TerriaJS/terriajs/README.md

 npm install terriajs
 ```

 TerriaJS is a library for building rich, web-based geospatial data explorers.
-It uses [Cesium](https://cesiumjs.org) for a full 3D experience (think Google Earth) in a web browser, without a plugin.
-It also uses [Leaflet](http://leafletjs.com/) for a basic 2D experience on systems that can't run WebGL.
+It uses [Cesium](https://cesiumjs.org) for a full 3D experience.
+Think Google Earth, except it runs in a web browser, without a plugin.
+It also uses [Leaflet](http://leafletjs.com/) for a basic 2D experience on systems that can't run Cesium.

 A live demo of an application built on TerriaJS can be found here:
 [Australia's National Map](http://nationalmap.gov.au)